-Prepare cook and finish advanced dishes Assessment criteria (Pass) PC1 Produces advanced menu items and dishes to standard ensuring quality is maintained and wastage of ingredients and other resources are minimised (K24, S3, S4, S13) PC2 Prioritise tasks, remaining calm and directing others to deliver the required outcomes (S5, B4) Assessment criteria (Distinction) РС3 Justifies the preparation and cooking techniques to produce the complex dishes and menu items in line with business requirements (S3)
+Prepare cook and finish advanced dishes To pass, the following must be evidenced.
+PC1 Produces advanced menu items and dishes to standard ensuring quality is maintained and wastage of ingredients and other resources are minimised (K24, S3, S4, S13) PC2 Prioritise tasks, remaining calm and directing others to deliver the required outcomes (S5, B4) To gain a distinction, the following must be evidenced.

+PC3 Justifies the preparation and cooking techniques to produce the complex dishes and menu items in line with business requirements (S3)